 Consider the Facts

-A recent study found that the age of a woman at her first birth in the United States is at an all time high of 25.2 years of age.
+According to the CDC, a study in 2014 found that the age of a woman at her first birth in the United States is at an all time high of 26.3 years of age.
 For the modern woman, therefore, quality of life issues, and particularly maintaining fertility, have become extremely important.
 Unfortunately, many women have not yet started or completed their families when they are diagnosed with cancer.
 Yet, due to the advances in cancer treatments, they can expect to live long, productive lives.
-Predictably, therefore, women who are newly diagnosed with cancer are increasingly interested in preserving their fertility.
+Predictably, women who are newly diagnosed with cancer are increasingly interested in preserving their fertility.

 How Cancer Treatments Affect Fertility